 #3.
 Building Permits

 City/County Planning & Zoning.
 P&Z knows where builders are going to build…. even before builders do.
-They track not only all the paper related to building, but also utilities construction.
+They track not only all the papers related to the building but also utility construction.

-When a builder pulls a permit to build they are committing real dollars to development and likely have already made an investment in excavation, Architectural and Engineering.
-They have also confirmed availability of water and electrical service.
+When a builder pulls a permit to build they are committing real dollars to develop and likely have already made an investment in excavation, Architectural, and Engineering.
+They have also confirmed the availability of water and electrical service.
 A builder pulling a permit intends to build.

 Within a Census Tract, an over-lay of permits pulled and population growth can point an investor toward knowledge of construction trends and anticipated growth.
 No reason to buy in an area where builders have gone wild at the same time the population is shrinking.
 Stay away.
 Stay far away.